 In Wuolio’s music one can hear traces of Steve Reich, Brian Eno and more contemporary electronic acts such as Tim Hecker, Boards of Canada and Pan Sonic.
 “When younger, I was soaked with sounds and rhythms of experimental electronic music.
 Now this history vibrates in the acoustic music I make.”

-In the autumn of 2013, after a couple of handmade cdr-releases, Wuolio released his first album under the moniker Kumea Sound, which combines his sound art background to his experience as a street musician.
+In autumn of 2013, after a couple of handmade cdr-releases, Wuolio released his first album under the moniker Kumea Sound, which combines his sound art background to his experience as a street musician.
 His second album, Real Music for Unreal Times, was released in 2015.

 Wuolio lives and works in Helsinki.